seancolsen/querydown/docs/design.md

 ## Joining related data

-You can refer to data from related tables -- but joins don't work quite like in SQL.
+You can refer to data from related tables &mdash; but joins don't work quite like in SQL.
 In querydown, the number of rows in the results will never be more than the number of rows in the base table.

 ### Referring to _single related records_